Audi is one of my favorite brands, some cars just speak to you and some don’t. I’ve always like Audi and have owned one for years.

 What year Audi A4 is most reliable?

-Volkswagen owns Audi among other brands and major components such as engines, transmissions and platforms are shared right across the group.
+Volkswagen owns Audi among other brands and major components such as engines, transmissions, and platforms are shared right across the group.
 This is great for efficiencies and the successful roll-out of stabile technologies but there’s a negative side too, get it wrong and the whole group is infected.

-A recent 2015 scandal surrounding VW and their diesel engines has caused embarrassment for Audi who obviously use the same technologies.
-The scandal broke when it was found that VAG (Volkswagen Audi Group) employed a piece of software embedded in diesel engine management system (PCM -Power-train Control Module) to cheat the EPA and Federal legal requirements on emissions.
+A recent 2015 scandal surrounding VW and their diesel engines have caused embarrassment for Audi who obviously use the same technologies.
+The scandal broke when it was found that VAG (Volkswagen Audi Group) employed a piece of software embedded in a diesel engine management system (PCM -Power-train Control Module) to cheat the EPA and Federal legal requirements on emissions.

 The cheat software was used in many of the TDI diesel engines from 2009-2016 and that of course included Audi Tdi models.

 If you’re considering buying a diesel Audi definitely check out this post “Are VW reliable?”.

 The 2009 to 2016 Audi A4 Tdi’s are affected, Audi stopped offering A4 Tdi’s after this date.
 For the latest info on the subject check Audiusa.com.

 Faulty Audi Gas powered engines